 Travel didn’t interrupt our lives; it enhanced them.
 It felt easy to say yes to almost every opportunity that came my way because doing so didn’t involve choosing between commitments at home and adventures away.
 I touted the value of day trips as a great way for new parents to dip their toes in the traveling waters and planned and wrote about local outings with my toddler every week.
 Our freedom became even greater in 2009 when I quit my job to pursue what I thought would be a career as a professional blogger and freelance writer.

-For about five years, all of this worked better than I ever could have imagined.
+Anyway, for about five years, all of this worked better than I ever could have imagined.
 We were invited to the Atlantis Resort in the Bahamas, to Fort Myers in Florida, to travel to Williamsburg, Virginia in a luxury SUV.
 We discovered amazing restaurants in Milwaukee, Wisconsin and skied at Keystone Resort in Colorado and Northstar in northern California.

 For years I posted about every trip we took.
 I took photos of every meal and hotel room until my children knew to obediently wait to take a bite or put their backpacks on the floor until I had given them permission.